abhi40308/custom-error-pages-graphQL/README.md

 ## Realtime updates

 Using apollo cache and react state, we can give realtime updates for upvotes and new posts.
 Apollo `refetchQueries` function updates apollo cache with refetched data.

+## Error handling

+Uses apollo-link-error library, to implement top-level and component-level error handling, with custom error pages, and custom logic at compoenent level to show error notifications.